BioPhoton/ngRe/README.md

 Its main goal is to serve as the glue between your reactive code and the framework.**

-Parts of Angular like the `ReactiveFromsModule`, `RouterModule`, `HttpClientModule` etc. are already reactive.
+Parts of Angular like the `ReactiveFormsModule`, `RouterModule`, `HttpClientModule` etc. are already reactive.
+And especially when composing them together we see the benefit of observables. i.e. http composed with router params.
 For those who prefer imperative code, it's little effort to restrict it to a single subscription.

 On the other hand for those who prefer reactive code, it's not that easy.